World → N America → Sierra Nevada → John Muir

 - signing the summit register on Whitney is a great culmination to the adventure

-The biggest problem when planning for the JMT is that Muir Trail Ranch is the last place you can easily resupply with food.
+A big problem when planning the JMT is that Muir Trail Ranch is the last place you can easily resupply with food.
 From there you may need to carry 10 days food or more over steep, remote passes to Whitney.
 (Consider finishing at the Ranch or Reds if you do not think you are up to the remote southern section of the JMT.)

 An alternative is to arrange for someone to bring you food / fuel on the trail.

-- few bear-proof campground lockers are available on the JMT.
+- not many bear-proof campground lockers are available on the JMT.
 You need and are required to carry a bear-proof food container.

 - water is not a major problem, but it will be dry on the the high passes in August

 - bring a lightweight stove.
-Fire limitations are in effect usually based on elevation.
+Campfires are restricted based on elevation.

 - the smartest bears in the world will be trying to get anything edible or that smells edible